 Do Your Research

 If you don’t have a trusted mechanic yet, it’s important to do your research first.
-That includes asking for recommendations from friends and family, said Gonzalez.
+That includes asking for recommendations from friends and family.
+You should also take some time to research what needs to be repaired before agreeing to any additional work performed on the car.

 Reading reviews is another smart way to gauge how reliable a mechanic is.